BkrBkr/SimpleAutoUpdate.NET/README.md

 </item>
 ```

-* version = The version of the update Format: X.X.X.X X=digits e.g. 1.0.0.0
+* version = The version of the update.
+Format: X.X.X.X X=digits e.g. 1.0.0.0
 * url = The http address where the updater can find the update .zip file
 * sha256 = Hash of the .zip file (optional)